kgdunn/pid-book/univariate-review/univariate-review.rst

 	    :width: 750px
 	    :align: center

-	The above source code and figure output shows that the t-distribution starts being indistinguishable from the normal distribution after about 35 to 40 degrees of freedom.
-This means that when we deal with large sample sizes (over 40 or 50 samples), then we can use critical values from the normal distribution rather than the t-distribution.
+	The above source code and figure output shows that the :math:`t`-distribution starts being indistinguishable from the normal distribution after about 35 to 40 degrees of freedom.
+This means that when we deal with large sample sizes (over 40 or 50 samples), then we can use critical values from the normal distribution rather than the :math:`t`-distribution.
 Furthermore, it indicates that our estimate of the variance is a pretty good estimate of the population variance for largish sample sizes.

 .. question::